itkyawkyawnaing/aws-cloudformation-vpc-peering/README.md

 # AWS VPC Peering with AWS CloudFormation Multi-stack

-This lab is focusing on AWS CloudFormation (CFN) cross-stack scenarios design and to get familiar with AWS CloudFormation.
+This lab is focusing on AWS CloudFormation (CFN) cross-stack scenarios design and to get familiar with AWS CloudFormation Template.

 There are number of reasons might need to setup VPC peering connection between different VPC within same account or different Account with same region.